-Minera Santa Cruz y Garibaldi SA de CV ("MSCG"), a subsidiary of the Company, received a MXN 238 million assessment on October 12, 2010 by Mexican fiscal authorities for failure to provide the appropriate support for certain expense deductions taken in MSCG's 2006 tax return, failure to provide appropriate support for loans made to MSCG from affiliated companies, and deemed an unrecorded distribution of dividends to shareholders, among other individually immaterial items.
+Minera Santa Cruz y Garibaldi S.A. de C.V. ("MSCG"), a subsidiary of the Company, received a MXN 238 million assessment on October 12, 2010 by Mexican fiscal authorities for failure to provide the appropriate support for certain expense deductions taken in MSCG's 2006 tax return, failure to provide appropriate support for loans made to MSCG from affiliated companies, and deemed an unrecorded distribution of dividends to shareholders, among other individually immaterial items.
 MSCG immediately initiated a Nullity action and filed an administrative attachment to dispute the assessment.

 In June 2015, the Superior Court ruled in favour of MSCG on a number of the matters under appeal; however, the Superior Court ruled against MSCG for failure to provide appropriate support for certain deductions taken in MSCG's 2006 tax return.
-In June 2016, the Company received an MXN 122.9 million (\$6,000) tax assessment based on the June 2015 ruling.
-The 2016 tax assessment comprised of MXN 41.8 million owed (\$2,000) in taxes, MXN 17.7 million (\$900) in inflationary charges, MXN 40.4 million (\$2,000) in interest and MXN 23.0 million (\$1,100) in penalties.
+In June 2016, the Company received an MXN 122.9 million (\$6,300) tax assessment based on the June 2015 ruling.
+The 2016 tax assessment comprised of MXN 41.8 million owed (\$2,100) in taxes, MXN 17.7 million (\$900) in inflationary charges, MXN 40.4 million (\$2,100) in interest and MXN 23.0 million (\$1,200) in penalties.
 The 2016 tax assessment was issued for failure to provide the appropriate support for certain expense deductions taken in MSCG's 2006 tax return and failure to provide appropriate support for loans made to MSCG from affiliated companies.
 The MXN 122.9 million assessment includes interest and penalties.
 If MSCG agrees to pay the tax assessment, or a lesser settled amount, it is eligible to apply for forgiveness of 100% of the penalties and 50% of the interest.

 The Company filed an appeal against the June 2016 tax assessment on the basis certain items rejected by the courts were included in the new tax assessment, and a number of deficiencies exist within the assessment.
-Since issuance of the assessment interest charges of MXN 12.8 million (\$600) and inflationary charges of MXN 19.1 million (\$900) have accumulated.
+Since issuance of the assessment interest charges of MXN 16.9 million (\$867) and inflationary charges of MXN 25.3 million (\$1,298) have accumulated.

-Included in the Company's consolidated financial statements are net assets of \$595 held by MSCG.
+Included in the Company's consolidated financial statements are net assets of \$964 held by MSCG.
 Following the Tax Court's rulings, MSCG is in discussions with the tax authorities with regards to the shortfall of assets within MSCG to settle its estimated tax liability.
 An alternative settlement option would be to transfer the shares and assets of MSCG to the tax authorities.
-As of December 31, 2021, the Company's income tax payable includes an allowance for transferring the shares and assets of MSCG amounting to \$595.
+As of December 31, 2022, the Company's income tax payable includes an allowance for transferring the shares and assets of MSCG amounting to \$964.
 The Company is currently assessing MSCG's settlement options based on ongoing court proceedings and discussion with the tax authorities.
-The Company has been advised that the appeal filed with the Federal Tax Court, against the June 2016 tax assessment has been rejected and the Company continues to assess MSCG's settlement options and has filed an appeal with the Supreme Court of Justice.
+The Company has been advised that the appeal filed with the Federal Tax Court, against the June 2016 tax assessment has been rejected.
+The Company continues to assess MSCG's settlement options.